TimNiklasWitte/ResonatorNet/README.md

 <img src="./plotting/plots/PhasePortrait_omega_0.25_damping_-0.2_I_0.5.png" style="width:35%;">
 Figure E: Phase portrait (omega = 0.25, damping = -0.2, I = 0.5):
 Trajectory still spirals, confirming resonator behaviour, but converges to the fixed point must faster than at epoch 0 due to the stronger (more negative) damping.
 This matches the output layer trend above, meaning neurons there settle on parameter combinations with heavier damping, favouring quicker-decaying oscillations over sustained ones.

+# Conclusion

+It is possible to train a neural network based on Resonant-and-Fire (RF) neurons on Neuromorphic MNIST where omega and damping are also trained end-to-end with backpropagation like the weight matrices and bias: A test accuracy of about 77% is satisfactory.
+Temporal patterns characterized by omega and damping in the data can be found.
+However, this method can reach the same performance like spiking neural networks based on leaky-integrate-and-fire neurons of about 97%.